sgago/algomon/readme.md

 For example, in the worst cases, say the dev team changed an endpoint with a breaking change and updated the JavaScript that hits this endpoint.
 If the client is still using an old JavaScript file due to improper headers/caching, they'll get an error when trying to use the endpoint with the wrong JavaScript code.
 This will require clients to perform a hard reload, wait for the resource to expire, or simply try again and hope that the consistency is there.

-Regardless, this is typically a good price to pay by being careful when using the cache, using cache-busting techniques, use CSS/JS/whatever hashcodes or versions like `<link rel="stylesheet" type="text/css" href="styles.css?hash=abcd1234">` or `<link rel="stylesheet" type="text/css" href="styles.css?v=1">`.
+Regardless, this is typically a good price to pay by being careful when using the cache, using cache-busting techniques, use CSS/JS/whatever hash codes or versions like `<link rel="stylesheet" type="text/css" href="styles.css?hash=abcd1234">` or `<link rel="stylesheet" type="text/css" href="styles.css?v=1">`.
 Alternatively, we can force clients to retrieve static resources from different URLs.

 Note that HTTP caching treats reads separate from writes like CQRS.